Wakfu (TV series): The Brotherhood of the Tofu

 A pig-like mole creature called a dhreller, which are said to be usual pets of Enutrofs.
 When he started to tag along, Ruel would try to drive it away.
 It is later revealed it is because after the death of his first drheller, Kamasu-Tar, he did not wish to have another one.
-It isn't until he saves Ruel from a Sadida prison that Ruel starts to show a liking to him, and now he is regularly by his side.
-Ruel later teaches him how to identify minerals through tasting rocks and tracks.
+After Junior saves Ruel from a Sadida prison, Ruel starts to show a liking to him.